wso2/kubernetes-apim/pattern-1/scripts/README.md

 `WSO2_USERNAME`: Your WSO2 username<br>
 `WSO2_PASSWORD`: Your WSO2 password

-* A Kubernetes role and a role binding necessary for the Kubernetes API requests made from Kubernetes membership scheme.
+* **Note**: The user should possess appropriate permissions to create a Kubernetes role and a role binding necessary for the Kubernetes API requests made from Kubernetes membership scheme.

-`K8S_CLUSTER_ADMIN_PASSWORD`: Kubernetes cluster admin password

 >To un-deploy, be on the same directory and execute the `undeploy.sh` shell script on the terminal.